 2. Stay Healthy

-It’s probably smart for your partner to make a check-up appointment with his doctor as soon as you decide to start conceiving.
-If he takes daily medications or has any health problems, this is especially vital as some medicines can stunt fertility and make it harder to conceive.
-Beyond an initial doctor’s appointment, your spouse must stay healthy throughout the conception process.
-Cutting out bad habits, such as snacking throughout the day or making small swaps, like having yogurt in the mornings in place of his usual breakfast sandwich, can significantly impact his health.
+It’s probably wise for your partner to make a check-up appointment with his doctor as soon as you decide to start conceiving.
+If he takes daily medications or has any health problems, this is especially vital as some medicines can stunt fertility and make it harder to conceive.4 Beyond an initial doctor’s appointment, your spouse must stay healthy throughout the conception process.
+Cutting out bad habits, such as snacking throughout the day or making small swaps, like having yogurt in the mornings instead of his usual breakfast sandwich, can significantly impact his health.
 Work to make healthier choices daily by cooking healthier foods together, taking nightly walks to go over your days, or simply helping each other avoid unwanted cravings.

 3. Be Supportive

 Getting pregnant is an exciting time, but it can also be terrifying.
 You may be worried about things like body image, hormone levels, and all the changes that will come with the baby.
 Because of this, it’s so important that you have a supportive spouse through it all.
 Many couples will also deal with not getting pregnant as soon as they thought, and when this happens, you and your spouse must stick together.
 Having a spouse who feels distant or doesn’t try to understand what you’re going through can make the situation more difficult for both of you.
 Be sure you are both on the same page about things and keep the communication flowing.